 Department:School of Education & Social Care

-Kristina is a Research Assistant within the Veterans and Families Institute (VFI).
+Kristina is a Research Assistant in our Veterans & Families Institute for Military Social Research.
 She is principally involved with the Blesma Families Study, which aims to understand the needs of veterans and families living with limb loss.

 Kristina holds a BA (Hons) in English Literature and an MA in Literature, both from the University of Essex.
 Kristina is particularly interested in the interdisciplinary nature of literature and the potential for interaction with the humanities and social sciences.
 A key concern of the social sciences, human social behaviour and the relationships between people in social and cultural settings, is often at the core of literary texts.